Libera-Chat/gamja/README.md

 This will start a development HTTP server for gamja.
 Connect to it and append `?server=ws://localhost:8080` to the URL.

+## Query parameters

+gamja settings can be overridden using URL query parameters:

+- `server`: path or URL to the WebSocket server
+- `channels`: comma-separated list of channels to join

 ## Contributing

 Send patches on the [mailing list], report bugs on the [issue tracker].